bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/README.md

 - **No Configuration Required:** You don't need to configure anything.
 A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

-- **No Lock-In:** You can “eject” to a custom setup at any time.
+- **No Lock-In:** You can "eject" to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

 ## What's Included?